pnp/tutorial-workspace-provisioning/docs/PART3.md

 1. In a Node.js console, from the `./dist` folder, run the following command `func start`.

-1. Install `npm i -g ngork` and type the following command: `ngrok http 7071`.
+1. Install `npm i -g ngrok` and type the following command: `ngrok http 7071`.
 This way SharePoint will be able to reply to your local function via the ngrok proxy.

     ![Ngrok](../images/ngrok.png)